 Clean and organize existing storage areas such as kitchen cupboards, pantries, closets and garages.
 Get rid of badly out of date food items.
 Take a hard look at what you have and decide if you *really* need it.
 If not, re-home it and make more room for the things you do need.
 Clutter is a daily time eater and the enemy of functional storage.

 Look for ways to maximize storage through well-thought use of dividers, shelving and other organizers.
 Can you place boxes or bins in a closet under hanging clothes?
 Would additional shelving fit high on a garage wall or in a closet?
 Can kitchen shelves be subdivided with stacking organizers?
 (They have these for drawers now, too.)
 If you're handy you can build your own, or you can visit your local home improvement store and do some ogling of the latest options for pre-made storage helpers.
 There are some really creative solutions now available.
-My husband put in sturdy storage shelf around the perimeter of our garage that works great for spare lumber and seasonal items (and occasionally small boys).
+My husband put in sturdy storage shelf around the perimeter of our garage that works great for spare lumber, extra charcoal bags for an emergency and seasonal items (and occasionally small boys).
+Cabinets or simple shelves along the ceiling give you storage options also.

 2. Utilize Space Under the Stairs